A: No. The Program is open to all persons who meet the eligibility criteria without regard to race, gender, or ethnicity.

 A: No. You must complete your doctorate before taking up the position.
 Potential applicants who expect to complete their doctorate after July 1 should apply the following year.

-A: Applicants in the arts and humanities disciplines should contact (an individual or committee to be named) to identify a faculty mentor at CU Boulder.
-Applicants in all other disciplines are encouraged to identify potential faculty mentors through professional contacts in their field.
+A: Applicants are encouraged to identify potential faculty mentors through professional contacts in their field.
 You may also look for an appropriate mentor by reviewing the literature and searching university websites for faculty who are working in your area of interest.
 You must contact and work with faculty mentors before submitting an online application.

 A: The program encourages applicants to look for a mentor outside their current department and their home campus unless they can articulate a strong reason for remaining in the same academic location.